taikedz/shellpipe/README.md

 In this implementation, each earlier command is run til termination, and its `subprocess.Popen.stdout` descriptor is passed to the next item in the pipe chain - the data may or may not be held in momory.

+If a command earlier in the chain returns a non-zero status, the other commands do not get called at all - though you can specify to not raise an exception on a specific job with the `no_fail` parameter.

-This means that it is likely heavily inefficient if:
+This also means that it is likely heavily inefficient if:

 * more than one step takes a long time to run
 * any step generates a large amount of output